openPMD/openPMD-standard/EXT_BeamPhysics_PRAYTRACE.md

-BeamPhysics Extension to the openPMD Standard for Describing Particle Beams, Photons, and External Fields

-Additional definitions for photon raytracing
+Additional definitions for photon raytracing for BeamPhysics Extension of the openPMD Standard
 =========================================================================================================
 openPMD extension name: `BeamPhysics`